 Explore data and summary statistics.

-Paper records are not leaving anytime soon!
+Paper records aren't disappearing anytime soon!
 But health officers must extract data from them, to monitor epidemics and optimally allocate medical resources.
 Manual transcription of this handwriting, from one system to another, results in a snowballing cascade of errors in the statistics reported to governments and donors.
+How can we ensure high data quality while minimizing the disruption to existing workflows?

 ScanForm is a solution to all these issues!
 It does not require expensive technology at the edge, persistent internet connections, nor stable electricity.
 ScanForm is a smart hybrid of analog and digital, combining paper with AI to make scalable data collection possible.